 In any case, speakeasies owned by gangsters replaced neighborhood bars.
-They promoted heavy drinking, gambling and prostitution.
+Instead, they promoted heavy drinking, gambling and prostitution.

-The New York City police commissioner estimated it was home to thirty-two thousand drinking places.
+The head of New York City police said it was home to thirty-two thousand drinking places.
 That was double the number of saloons and illegal joints in the pre-Prohibition era.3

 2. Organized Crime.

-For example, the price of spirits rose 24%.
+For example, the price of liquor (distilled spirits) rose 24%.
 And that of beer jumped 700% during Prohibition.5 Organized crime made enormous profits.
-This gave gangsters great political power.
+In turn, this gave gangsters great political power.

 The extent of the corruption was a national scandal.
-The New York Times reported several typical cases over a brief period.
+Thus the New York Times reported several typical cases over a brief period.
 They illustrate the problem.

-- Arrested for conspiracy in Ft.
-Lauderdale, Florida, were the sheriff, deputy sheriff, and assistant chief of police.
-Also arrested were over a dozen others, including police officers
+- Marshalls arrested for conspiracy in Ft.
+Lauderdale the sheriff, deputy sheriff, and assistant chief of police.
+They also arrested over a dozen others, including police officers.

-- Convicted of taking bribes from Prohibition violators was the former county prosecutor of Morris County, New Jersey,
+- A jury convicted the former county prosecutor of Morris County, New Jersey, of taking bribes from Prohibition violators.

-- Convicted for taking $87,993 in bribes in only ten months was a city magistrate in Philadelphia.
+- A jury convicted a city magistrate in Philadelphia for taking $87,993 in bribes in only ten months.

 - Also convicted of conspiracy in Edgewater, New Jersey, were the mayor and the chief of police.
 But also a US customs inspector, two detectives, a New York police sergeant, and eight others.
 A bootlegger admitted that he had paid them $61,000 to help him bring in one million dollars worth of alcohol.